Adjustenfocus/HealthStix/delete-account.md

   benefits, vials, and progress photos, both on your device and in our cloud backend (Supabase).

-  **What's retained:** What's retained: your login credentials (email/authentication record) are not yet deletable from within the app — this requires account-level access only we can perform.
+  **What's retained:** your login credentials (email/authentication record) are not yet deletable from within the app — this requires account-level access only we can perform.
 Completing the in-app deletion above automatically notifies us so we can remove your login record as well; you don't need to email us separately.

 ## Delete Individual Data (without deleting your account)